 - Muscle loss – not yet but upping my exercise – see above

-- Shrinking penis & testicles – yep back to before puberty
+- Shrinking penis & testicles – yep back to their size before puberty

-- Depression and Anhedonia – yep, most days, I’m Dipolar (Welsh version!)
+- Depression and Anhedonia – yep, most days, well I’m Dipolar (Welsh version!)

 - Fatigue- yep

 - Fat gain- not if I can help it – update after 7 months – waist size goes up by 2 inches!

 - Osteopenia/Osteoporosis – not yet

 - Itching- yep – arms in particular – dry and itchy skin

 - Adding in a new one – haemorrhoids.